phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Python Tests  pts/python
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified via an internal tag as testing python.

+#### RISC-V Tests In pts  pts/riscv
+This is a collection of test profiles where there have been successful benchmark results submitted to OpenBenchmarking.org from RISC-V CPU architecture hardware, i.e. these tests are proven to be RISC-V compatible though not necessarily all compatible test profiles for the given architecture - just those with submitted public results previously on OpenBenchmarking.org.

 #### Ruby Tests  pts/ruby
 This is a collection of test profiles having an external dependency on Ruby